MrShiny608/MrShiny608/_posts_md/2025-04-29-AdversarialInterviews.md

 At first, I thought it might be a phishing attempt to gather video samples for deepfakes.
 It turns out the service is legitimate, but the format still makes little sense.
 I have to watch their video, and they have to watch mine - very little time is saved overall.
 Crucially, it removes the opportunity for candidates to ask clarifying questions.
 Hiring is not a one-way evaluation; candidates are vetting the company too.

-Needless to say, I withdrew from the process, and since no human had bothered to communicate directly with me, I didn’t feel obligated to inform them.
+Needless to say, I withdrew from the process, and since no human had bothered to communicate directly with me, I didn't feel obligated to inform them.

 ## Applicant Tracking Systems 🖥️